eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

       *                      via 10.1.0.27, Ethernet1, weight 1, 00:11:50
       *                      via 10.1.0.28, Ethernet1, weight 1, 00:11:50

-If the path 10.1.0.28 of prefix 200.0.0.0/24 is removed, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for 200.0.0.0/24 and another for 2.2.2.2/32.
-In this scenario, although the route 200.0.0.0/24 has one path removed, but its reachability for route 2.2.2.2/32 remains unchanged.
-To avoid packet loss, it's crucial to do a quick refresh of nexthops in dataplane before Zebra completes its route convergence process.
-This approach would help underlay routes' traffic loss as well.
-No need to call out overlay routes explicitly.
+If one of the paths (path 10.1.0.28) for prefix 200.0.0.0/24 is removed, Zebra will actively update two routes during the recursive convergence handling, facilitated by the BGP client.
+One route update pertains to 200.0.0.0/24, while the other update concerns 2.2.2.2/32.
+In this scenario, route 200.0.0.0/24 experiences the removal of one path, while the reachability of route 2.2.2.2/32 remains unaffected.
+To minimize the traffic loss window, it's essential to promptly address the affected nexthops in the dataplane before zebra completes its route convergence process.

 <figure align=center>
     <img src="images/path_remove.png" >
-    <figcaption>Figure 3. path remove for recursive route<figcaption>
+    <figcaption>Figure 3.
+The starting point for a path removal<figcaption>
 </figure>

+For achieving this quick fixup, we need the following three changes in zebra.
+1. Change NHG's Nexthop ID hash method
+2. Add a new function zebra_rnh_fixup_depends() to update involved NHGs in dataplanes.
+3. Throttle protocol client's route update events if needed

+We will describe each change in detail in the following sections.

-#### Nexthop ID Change
+#### Nexthop ID
-When Zebra creates a hash entry for the NHG, it uses the IP of the nexthop and its resolved nexthop as the conditions for calculating the hash key.
-Therefore, every time a new nexthop is registered with Zebra, it creates a new entry, even if a corresponding hash entry already exists.
-As a result, the nexthop ID will also change.
+When zebra generates a hash entry for the recursive Next Hop Group (NHG), it presently utilizes both the nexthop addresses and their resolved nexthop addresses, along with additional information.
+The hash key is via nexthop_group_hash() shown below.
+Consequently, if the underlying paths undergo modifications, the recursive NHG must obtain a new NHG ID due to alterations in its key.
+This change in NHG ID results in the need for all routes to rebind with the new NHG, even if the recursive nexthops remain unchanged.

 ``` c
 uint32_t nexthop_group_hash(const struct nexthop_group *nhg)